ypriverol/github-paper/document/manuscript.md

 usually keep code, text files, images and small data files inside a repo.
 And while many users store programs and code projects, there is nothing preventing users from keeping text documents such as analysis reports and manuscripts (see for example the repository for this manuscript at https://github.com/ypriverol/github-paper), or other file types in your projects.
-Note that until recently, GitHub was lacking support for storing large files (>100 MB), a issue that has been recently addressed by the GitHub large file storage.
+Note that until recently, GitHub was lacking support for storing large files (>100 MB), a issue that has been recently addressed by the GitHub large file storage (Supplementary Note, section 1).
 Everyone with a GitHub account can fork any public repository and start developing in one's own fork.
 A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project (https://help.github.com/articles/fork-a-repo/).
 This forking is